 For ongoing behavioral problems, the staff and the parent will work together to solve the problem and create a plan of action for the remainder of the time the child is in care.
 If a behavioral problem occurs where the children or staff are not safe, The Alaska Club has the right to terminate the relationship, without prior notice if deemed necessary, with no refunds.
+Expulsion of this type is not reversible.
 If the behavioral problem creates a hostile environment, parents will receive a 14-day notice of termination of services, with no refunds.
 Hostile meaning an environment in which staff or other children are not comfortable in attending or being present due to actions of the child.
 An example being if a child were to be cursing at staff on a daily basis for 2 or more days.
+If staff and parent meet together and decide that the child is having a temporary issue causing unacceptable behavior then a suspension of a length to be determined at the time of incident will be considered.
+The child will then be given an opportunity to return to camp.